Strawberry Vale Estate: History

-Map of the Strawberry Vale area.

 The area was originally called Brownswell.
 In the 17th century it was a small settlement with an inn, The Green Man, which was demolished in the 1990s.
 The Estate community centre is named the Green Man centre.

 Until the 1960s the area was used as a farm which is remembered in Old Farm Road and had a house known as Strawberry Vale House.
 The Strawberry Vale Brook ran through the area.
 By the 1970s the house had been demolished and Ordnance Survey maps show a riding school.
 At one time, Evan Evans, a horse breeder of international reputation, ran his business from there.
 Stable Walk, Brook Walk and Nursery Road on the modern estate all refer to the area's history.

 The estate was built in the 1980s and transferred to the Peabody Trust in 1998 under the Estate Renewal Challenge Fund Programme.
 It was the first estate to be acquired by Peabody under the programme.
 The estate is a mix of social housing and privately owned housing.
 A three-year works programme began shortly after transfer and was completed in 2002.
 The properties are a mixture of general needs and owner leasehold.